nowtryz/Enforcer/README.md

 # Enforcer

 When finished, this plugin will:
+ - A firewall to prevent crack users to steal an account
  - Sync one Discord server's roles with group for all users
  - Assign different groups for twitch subs and followers